Arsonesol/Origins-NeoForge/README.md

 # Origins (NeoForge)

+This fork is a custom adaptation designed specifically for my personal server, with a primary focus on refining the dietary system to better complement food-expanding mods like Farmer's Delight.

+Key changes include:

+Enhanced Dietary Tags: I've retained the standard meat.json tag for meat-based dishes while introducing a new vegan.json tag to properly categorize meatless and plant-based meals.
+This creates a much more nuanced food classification system that feels more logical when dealing with diverse recipes.

+Disclaimer: Please be aware that this expanded tagging system may complicate or break compatibility with other mods that rely on the conventional, unified dietary structure.
+Use this fork with that in mind.

+Origin Balancing (Phantom): I've rebalanced the Phantom origin by making it a carnivore (meat-eater).
+In my opinion, this adjustment significantly improves overall game balance by giving the Phantom a distinct and fair dietary limitation that aligns better with its thematic identity and offsets its mobility advantages.

 **This mod is still under construction, some functions may not work properly.**

 This mod is a full rewrite of the [Origins Mod](https://github.com/Apace100/origins-fabric) on NeoForge platform.